joshwlivingston/advanced-r/README.md

 <br>

-For each variable added to the tabulation, the dimensional increases by 1.
+For each variable added to the tabulation, the dimensionality increases by 1.
 Here with two variables, we note that `t2` is a two dimensional array.